b00gizm/laravel-boilerplate/README.md

 # laravel-boilerplate
-Docker container to get started with Laravel 5, Gulp.js, ES6 and more...
+Docker container to get started with Laravel 5, Nginx, Gulp.js, ES6 and more...

 ## Prerequisites